laoer536/code-snippet/docs/node.md

 # Node

-## Example of internationalization insertion script
+## Example of internationalization insertion script （ React version ）

-> FYI, the replacement is capable of handling most real-world scenarios (>=95%), depending on the replacement location, which may also require manual adjustments.
+> FYI, the replacement is capable of handling most real-world scenarios (>=95%), and may require manual fine-tuning depending on the scene where the replacement is placed.

 ```js
 import { readFileSync, writeFileSync } from 'node:fs'